sysadmin-info/aws-project/README.md

    - `db_server_ip`: Refers to the IP address of the database server.
    - `db_user` and `db_password`: Credentials used to connect to the database.
    - `db_name`: The name of the database being accessed.

-## Database Variables in `vars/main.yml` in Roles
-- The `vars/main.yml` files inside the `db_server` and `web_server` roles contain database connection details such as:
-  - **Database Name**: Name of the database.
-  - **Username & Password**: Credentials for accessing the database.
-  - **Host & Port**: Details for connecting to the database server.
-- Customize these variables to suit your environment before running the playbooks.

 ## Usage
 1. Update the `inventory/hosts` file with your server details.